-Due: Aug 5.
-Bring hard copy to class and post to moodle by 9:00am.
+Due: Aug 3.
+Post to moodle by 9:00am.
 Words: 250.
 Government is the form of politics while governance is the function of politics.
 For example, Democratic government may take the form of a bicameral legislature, a judiciary, and an executive office.
 Democratic governance may function through interconnected confluences of non-profit organizations, community volunteers, multi-agency networks, business stewardship, and public servants.
 Select a political ideology discussed in the Ball & Dagger reading.
 Write a letter to the editor of the Olympian defending why one specific political ideology is best for WA state government and governance.
 The objective is to make your point clear and succinct.
 You only have 250 words!